Prathamr-codes/Prathamr-codes/README.md

 </div>

 <div align="center">
-  <h1> ABOUT ME </h1>

 # Welcome to My GitHub Profile!

-Hi there! 👋 I'm Pratham Rathod, a passionate developer with a keen interest in web devlopement.
+Hi there! 👋 I'm <b>Pratham Rathod</b>, a passionate developer with a keen interest in web devlopement.
 I love solving problems, learning new technologies, and contributing to open-source projects.
 Here, you'll find a collection of my projects, experiments, and contributions.
 Feel free to explore and connect with me!

 ## About Me